basilhussain/stm8-utils/README.md

 * The count of cycles consumed shown here includes the loop iteration, but for the purposes of comparison, because it is a common overhead and counts equally against both implementations, this can be ignored.
 * All C code was compiled using SDCC's default 'balanced' optimisation level (i.e. with neither `--opt-code-speed` or `--opt-code-size`).
 * Where library ASM functions have multiple alternate implementations, the fastest (typically table-look-up-based) was used.
+* Benchmark figures for `strctcmp` are not applicable, as in that case the benchmark is used not to compare execution speed, but instead to determine that comparisons of equal and non-equal strings execute in the same number of cycles.

 It is also worth making some remarks regarding the apparent slim improvement of the left- and right-rotation functions.
 The benchmark result is slightly unrepresentative here due to the choice of input value used in the benchmark code.
 Different input values would produce different results, because the execution speed of the library function scales linearly with rotation count (whereas the reference C implementation is effectively constant-time).
 This can be clearly seen in the graph below.